ps-tuebingen-courses/pl1-lecture-notes/src/20-monads-intro/monads-intro.md

 The Reader Monad
 ----------------

 This is the _reader monad_, a.k.a. _environment monad_.
-It captures the essence of "environment passing style".
+It captures the essence of "environment-passing style".

 The type parameter ``[A] =>> R => A`` may look a bit complicated, but it is merely "currying" the function arrow type constructor.